allenai/python-package-template/README.md

 5. (Optional) If you plan on publishing your package to PyPI, add repository secrets for `PYPI_USERNAME` and `PYPI_PASSWORD`.
 To add these, go to "Settings" > "Secrets" > "Actions", and then click "New repository secret".

-    *If you don't have PyPI account yet, you can create one for free.
-Or, if you'd like to publish your package under the AllenNLP PyPI account, just ask someone on the AllenNLP team for the credentials.*
+    *If you don't have PyPI account yet, you can [create one for free](https://pypi.org/account/register/).*

 6. (Optional) If you want to deploy your API docs to [readthedocs.org](https://readthedocs.org), go to the [readthedocs dashboard](https://readthedocs.org/dashboard/import/?) and import your new project.